redox-os/website/content/news/this-week-in-redox-11.md

 If you have  questions, ideas, or are curious about Redox, you are recommended to join `#redox` on `irc.mozilla.org`, and chat with us!

 # What's new in Redox?
-- [@jackpot51](https://github.com/jackpot51) has written a very minimal init system.

-- Orbital now runs entirely in userspace, and can be started via a normal executable file, without any assistance from kernel space.
+- [@jackpot51](https://github.com/jackpot51) has completely rewritten Orbital.
+Orbital now runs entirely in userspace, and can be started via a normal executable file, without any assistance from kernel space.

 - [@eghiorzi](https://github.com/EGhiorzi) has ported his program, 'RUSThello', to Redox.
 'RUSThello' is an highly concurrent AI for Reversi (also known as Othello).
 This demonstrates Redox's multithreading abilities.